-- Id: constraint Id referred later in the report (makes it easier to search for that constraint inside the report). - From: pattern provided for the set\bus\skew -from option. - To: pattern provided for the set\bus\skew -to option. - Corner: corner (Slow or Fast) in which the worst bus skew was computed. - Requirement: bus skew target value. - Actual: worst bus skew computed across all the paths covered by the constraint. - Slack: difference between the worst bus skew and the constraint requirement.
+- Id: Constraint ID referred to later in the report.
+This information makes it easier to search for that constraint within the report.. - From: Pattern provided for the set\bus\skew -from option. - To: Pattern provided for the set\bus\skew -to option. - Corner: Corner (Slow or Fast) in which the worst bus skew was computed. - Requirement: Bus skew target value. - Actual: Worst bus skew computed across all the paths covered by the constraint. - Slack: Difference between the worst bus skew and the constraint requirement.